xct/fuzz-perf/README.md

 # fuzz-perf
 Framework that evaluates fuzzers by comparing achieved code coverage and found bugs.
 At this point there are 5 challenge binaries and 25 real programs in various vulnerable versions.

+The coverage data is mostly filtered to the source directory of the application.
+This includes files that are possible not part of the particular tool inside a tested set of tools.
+At some point in the future we could look at the makefiles and make more specific filters, to get higher coverage per application.
+However this does not change the relative results and does not impede the comparison.

 ## Requirements
 * lcov (using genhtml to get readable coverage information)
 * php php-dev